 La Iguana Perdida

 At La Iguana Perdida, you will find both dorms and private rooms.
-They are plain, but comfortable and have everything you need for your stay.
+They are plain but comfortable and have everything you need for your stay.

 Every night a communal family-style dinner is served – usually vegetarian, with vegan options available too.
-There is a bar and a large game rooms, and the hostel organizes all sorts of activities for guests.
+There is a bar and a large game room, and the hostel organizes all sorts of activities for guests.

 Dreamboat Hostel

-For an energetic place to stay where independent travelers can mix with likeminded people, Dreamboat Hostel provides the ideal place to stay.
 This adults-only accommodation boasts a vibrant atmosphere, with a sociable bar and terrace that’s perfect for getting to know fellow guests (it’s a great place for solo travelers and groups of friends).

 This affordable hostel is clean and features stylish interiors, with options to stay either in a dorm room or opt for a private bedroom.
 As well as a host of amenities, including a fun swimming pool and outdoor space, there are also various social events organized by staff throughout the week.